UQ-RCC/hpc-docs/guides/Bunya-UserData-Guide.md

 ```
 Replace FILEPATH with the name of the file(s) you wish to retrieve. </br>
 Wildcards `*` are also supported so you can retrieve the files in a folder.
-The recall_medici utility will create a thread pool and retrieve multiple files concurrently.
+The recall_medici utility will create a "thread pool" and retrieve multiple files concurrently.

 The `recall_medici` command is also available on data.qriscloud.org.au if you don't have access to Bunya.